Why Mold Under the Sink Is More Than Just a Nuisance

 Is Mold Under the Sink Dangerous?

 Yes!
-Mold under the sink can be dangerous to both your health and your home.
+Mold under the sink can be dangerous for your health and home.
 While not all mold is toxic, even common household strains can trigger allergic reactions, worsen asthma, and cause respiratory irritation.
 This is especially true for small children, the elderly, or anyone with a weakened immune system.

 Structural Damage